syntropy-cc/syntropy/public/courses/agentes-em-producao/contrato-de-aprendizagem.md

 :::
 :::

-:::{card}
+:::{card} **Pergunta 3:** Qual a diferença entre "fazer um projeto no final do curso" e a abordagem "Project-First"?
-:header: **Pergunta 3:** Qual a diferença entre "fazer um projeto no final do curso" e a abordagem "Project-First"?
+:class-header: bg-info

 :::{dropdown}
 :color: success